Allan891/Allan891/README.md

       Experience with (C, Java, Python, SQL, Prolog and Astah).

    2. Network Communication & Configurations:
-      Experience with network protocols, with practical experience in building projects that include TCP, HTTP, email (SMTP/IMAP/POP3), DNS, and DHCP.
+      Experience with network protocols, with practical experience in building projects that include protocls (TCP, HTTP, email (SMTP/IMAP/POP3), DNS, and DHCP).